Monopole and instanton effects in QCD: Monopoles

-The index $i$ indicates the colour, and $n_{\rho\sigma}^{i}$ is defined as the number of Dirac strings that pierce through a plaquette on a plane defined by the directions $\rho$ and $\sigma$.
-We adopt the normalization factor from Ref.~\cite{Bornyakov4}.
+The index $i$ indicates the color, and $n_{\rho\sigma}^{i}$ is defined as the number of Dirac strings that pierce through a plaquette on a plane defined by the directions $\rho$ and $\sigma$.
+We adopt the normalization factor from reference~\cite{Bornyakov4}.

 The monopole current satisfies the current conservation law $\nabla_{\mu}^{*}k_{\mu}^{i} (^{*}n) = 0$.
 Therefore, the monopole currents form the loops.
 The derivatives $\nabla_{\mu}$ and $\nabla_{\mu}^{*}$ indicate the forward and backward derivatives on the lattice, respectively.
-The definition of the monopole density $\rho_{m}$ as a three-dimensional object is as follows~\cite{Bornyakov4}:
+The following is a definition of the monopole density $\rho_{m}$ as a three-dimensional object~\cite{Bornyakov4}:

 We count the numbers of the absolute values of the monopole currents that form the closed loops $C$~\cite{Bode1} and define the length of the closed loops $L_{m}$ as a one-dimensional object as follows: